Luno Review (2022)

 To learn more, check out my Crypto.com review.

-It charges similar fees to Luno (approx. 1.5%) and has a great mobile app.
-However, it’ll give you access to a wider range of cryptocurrencies which you can buy.
+It charges lower fees than Luno when buying cryptocurrencies with a UK bank transfer (1%) and has a great mobile app.
+However, it’ll give you access to a wider range of cryptocurrencies which you can buy (40+).

 Check out my CoinJar review to learn more.